-There are few practices, like removing unnecessary metadata and debugging information from the code which can make code less vulnerable for a security breach.
+There are few practices, like removing unnecessary metadata and debugging information from the code which can make code less vulnerable to a security breach.
 By doing this, we can ensure that less information is exposed to be misused.
 It also helps to improve the performance of the code execution.

 Developers also use Encryption to make the code more secured, the level of encryption depends on requirement basis, we may encrypt the entire code or maybe a specific part of code to make it secure.
 To divert the Hacker, we can add unconventional labels to use variable and class names, which may divert or confuse the hacker.
 Inserting a Dummy code in the software programs is another tactic, which doesn’t affect the basic logic of the program.

 Another wonderful approach is to add an anti-tamper protection code to the application program.
 This code offers unique functionality, it shuts down the application or forces random crashes if it detects any attempt of tampering or any malicious access to the code.
-It also sends a notification to the developers or Infrastructure Security officials, so that an adequate action could be initiated against any such attempt.
+It also sends a notification to the developers or Infrastructure Security officials, so that adequate action could be initiated against any such attempt.
 Anti-Temper code also ensures that no hacker can reverse engineer the mobile application program.

 Use well known and secure Third-Party libraries

 As we all know, there is a growing usage of open-source third-party Libraries for Mobile application development.
 It is important to validate the credentials of any Third-party library before integrating them into our project.
-It’s a known fact that most of the open-source freely available Libraries are not safe, this Library may inject malicious code if integrated in mobile application code, could make the code vulnerable, and open the avenues to orchestrate backdoor attacks by the Hackers.
-It’s a good practice to test the code of any third-party library before injecting it in a Mobile application program.
+It’s a known fact that most of the open-source freely available Libraries are not safe, this Library may inject malicious code if integrated into mobile application code, which could make the code vulnerable, and open the avenues to orchestrate backdoor attacks by the Hackers.
+It’s a good practice to test the code of any third-party library before injecting it into a Mobile application program.

 It is highly recommended to use the well-known libraries and use their latest versions if possible, as the latest version contains all the recent improvements and security updates that can avoid potential security breaches.
 This tactic is applicable to both proprietary code and open-source code.